MarcLD/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

-This file provide information on the project and in particular some information on how the file run_analysis.R works.
+This file provide information on the project and on how the file run_analysis.R works.

 You can get the data from: